 RANDOM DRAW PROCESS. (using in-district priority then out-of-district)

 - The application requires student or PEN number (can be obtained from your child's school), child's birth date, home address, name of current or assigned school, and the name of the requested school(s).
 Kindergarten requests do not need to provide the student number/PEN number.

 - The district response to applications will be communicated by email from March 2 – March 6, 2020

 IMPORTANT INFORMATION ABOUT SCHOOLS AT CAPACITY

-For example, a number of schools have reached capacity and it is anticipated they will continue to be in this position for the next few years.
+For example, a number of schools are near, or have reached, capacity and it is anticipated they will continue to be in this position for the next few years.
 Be aware that the district can only approve cross catchment applications up to the current and future available space in any given school and students within the catchment have priority for placement.

 *Smiling Creek Elementary School will only consider cross-catchment applications from families in the Leigh catchment area who reside east of Kingston Street & North of David Avenue.*